Record Keeping Requirements

 - Hold only factual information (no criticisms or comments about an employee’s personal circumstances or beliefs)

-- Only hold information pertaining to the individual in question on file otherwise you may infringe on another employee’s Data Protection Rights
+- Only hold information pertaining to the individual in question on the file, otherwise you may infringe on another employee’s Data Protection Rights

 There are exceptions to an employee’s right to view information held on them.
 These exceptions are: